San Moisè, Venice: Interior

-The interior is dominated by Meyring's huge and mannerist sculptural set piece and altarpiece, depiction Moses at Mount Sinai receiving the Tablets, created by Tremignon and Meyring.
+The interior is dominated by Meyring's huge and mannerist sculptural set piece and altarpiece, depicting Moses at Mount Sinai receiving the Tablets, created by Tremignon and Meyring.
 Behind it is a canvas painted by Michelangelo Morlaiter.
 It also has a Washing of the Feet by Tintoretto, and a Last Supper by Palma il Giovane.
 The altarpiece of the Deposition (1636) was painted by Niccolò Roccatagliata in collaboration with Sebastiano.

-John Law, originator of the Mississippi Scheme, is buried in the church.
+John Law, originator of the bankrupt Mississippi Scheme, is buried in the church.